What Can I Do If I Was Fired Without Cause?

 Can You Be Fired for No Reason?

 There are different laws concerning employment at will.
 Different states allow termination for different things, and some violations may lead to a claim in one state but not in another.
-In employment, at-will employment is a term that refers to contractual relationships in which an employee can be dismissed or terminated from their job by their employer for any reason.
-This termination can be without warning just so long as the reason for termination isn’t illegal.
+In employment, at-will employment is a term that refers to contractual relationships in which an employee can be fired or terminated from their job by their employer without cause.
+This termination can be without cause just so long as the reason for termination isn’t illegal.

 What can you be fired for?
 There are many reasons for terminating employment.
 If you don’t adhere to company regulations, if you are frequently late for work, if you have unexcused absences, if you have poor work performance, if you cannot get along well with co-workers or customers, and so forth.

-fired without causeThe difference between being fired for no reason and wrongful termination comes down to why you were fired.
+fired without causeThe difference between being fired without cause and wrongful termination comes down to why you were fired.
 If you were fired for an illegal reason, then you may have a wrongful termination claim.

 There are many reasons that you cannot be fired for.
 Sometimes competent employees are wrongfully terminated from their jobs.
 Sometimes people are fired because employers are discriminating against employees because of their age, their gender, their religion, their race, or so forth.